oicr-gsi/smallBamQc/DESIGN.md

 The reasoning for creating this workflow is found in the [project charter](https://docs.google.com/document/d/1wNfZL1yIn2HO5O6AVxXCGK-won5Nx_e5V98KUI4dUNk/edit#heading=h.cyxk68tr97gk): "To remove the bamqc workflow from emSeqQc and replace it with something simpler and faster."

-To get simplicity and efficiency, only the work necessary to generate QC Gate metrics is done:
+To get simplicity and efficiency, only the work necessary to generate QC Gate metrics is done in parallel:

 - samtools stats: mean insert size
 - picard MarkDuplicates: duplication percentage
 - bedtools: coverage histogram

-All three workflows are run in parallel.

 The workflow supports features (probes) for coverage calculations.
 If supplied, only those regions will be used to calculate coverage.
 If not, coverage will be calculated for all sites in the genome.